-For years Federico Fellini promised to make a film about Casanova.
-It was what his producers wanted.
-They knew it would be a box-office smash.
+For years Federico Fellini had promised to make a film about Casanova.
+It was what his producers wanted, it was what they thought the public wanted.
+They knew the magical combination of the names Fellini and Casanova would be a box-office smash.
 But Fellini had no intention of making such a film as he loathed Casanova.
 He just hoped the promise of his directing such a production would be enough to unlock a little more finance, a little more green for all his other projects.
 It worked fine until the money ran out and the tax man came a-calling.

 Fellini owed a small fortune in back taxes.
 He had spent all his money.
 His life was a mess.
-His marriage was failing and his private life was splashed across the tabloids.
+His marriage was failing and his private life was splashed across the cover of every tabloid.

 He felt old.
-Many of his friends were dead and he thought he could hear death sharpening his old rusty scythe in the corner.
+He felt weary.
+He feared death.
+Many of his friends were dead.
+On dark autumn nights, as the wind whipped itself around his apartment, poor Federico thought he could hear ole hatchet-faced death sharpening his old rusty scythe in the corner.

 At last, Fellini was ready to make a film about Casanova.

-Maybe making this goddam movie would make him grow up he mused?
+Perhaps, he thought, making this goddam movie would make him grow up?

 After this film, the moody and unreliable part of me, the undecided part that was constantly seduced by compromise—the part of me that didn’t want to grow up—had to die.